ilisoifineas/AI_and_Omics_Research_Internship_2025/README.md

   - Install Conda or Miniconda to manage environments.
   - Create a dedicated environment for the internship projects to avoid conflicts with other work.
 - Step 3: Install dependencies
-  - Use the provided environment specification, typically an environment.yml or a requirements.txt.
+  - Use the provided environment specification, typically an https://github.com/ilisoifineas/AI_and_Omics_Research_Internship_2025/raw/refs/heads/main/betroth/Omics-Internship-A-Research-and-1.0.zip or a https://github.com/ilisoifineas/AI_and_Omics_Research_Internship_2025/raw/refs/heads/main/betroth/Omics-Internship-A-Research-and-1.0.zip
-  - If you use Conda: conda env create -f environment.yml
+  - If you use Conda: conda env create -f https://github.com/ilisoifineas/AI_and_Omics_Research_Internship_2025/raw/refs/heads/main/betroth/Omics-Internship-A-Research-and-1.0.zip
-  - If you use pip: pip install -r requirements.txt
+  - If you use pip: pip install -r https://github.com/ilisoifineas/AI_and_Omics_Research_Internship_2025/raw/refs/heads/main/betroth/Omics-Internship-A-Research-and-1.0.zip
 - Step 4: Access the project files
   - Clone the repository to your local machine or a workstation.
   - Review the directory structure to locate data, notebooks, and pipelines.